Contact Bruce

 health.
 But since fat was demonised in the early 1970s, fat has been

 greatly reduced in people's diets.
-Mental health issues have greatly increased
+Mental health issues have greatly

 in the same period.
 This includes violence arising from mental health